jgebal/minimal-mistakes/_pages/contributing.md

 - Contribute to and learn from the [wiki](https://github.com/utPLSQL/utPLSQL/wiki).
 - [Make and submit changes](https://github.com/utPLSQL/utPLSQL/blob/master/CONTRIBUTING.md) to the code base.

-You can find the source code for the utpsql on GitHub:
+You can find the source code for the utpsql on GitHub: {% include icon-github.html username="utplsql" %}